Tag Archives: knee pain

 Why You Need Crutches After Meniscus Surgery

-If only surgical treatment worked so perfectly that the patient would hop of the operating table, cured, with no painful recovery required.
+Answering: Why You Need Crutches After Meniscus Surgery If only surgical treatment worked so perfectly that the patient would hop off the operating table, cured, with no painful recovery required.
 For knee surgery, that is not the case.
-Today, most surgical procedures on the crescent-shaped, fibrous knee joint cartilage called the meniscus are performed with tiny incisions, cameras and instruments.
-Thus, the recovery […]
+Meniscus surgery, while often minimally invasive, still requires a recovery period including crutches, where careful attention must […]

 Treating Degenerative Meniscus Tears